yantonov/dot/README.md

 3. This implementation supports simplest scenario to create symlinks, restore regular file and creating backup files before any any symlink is introduced.
 4. The composition of settings for different operation systems/platforms/devices can be done manually.
 Corresponding settings can be versioned in separate directories as you like and after that, you can call utility manually from selected directories.
-5. There is no idea to reimplement inside this tool some functionaly of version control system (to add/remove tracked files, checking changes etc), or ansible (to distribute dot files betwween multiple devices/instances).
+5. There is no idea to reimplement inside this tool some functionaly of version control system (to add/remove tracked files, checking changes etc), or ansible (to distribute dot files between multiple devices/instances).

 ##### Inspired by:
 1. [missing-semester-course](https://github.com/missing-semester/missing-semester/blob/master/_2019/dotfiles.md)